akka/akka/akka-docs/src/main/paradox/typed/cluster.md

 # Cluster

+For an introduction to Akka Cluster concepts see @ref:[Cluster Specification](../common/cluster.md).
+This documentation shows how to use the typed
+Cluster API.

 @@@ warning

 This module is currently marked as @ref:[may change](../common/may-change.md) in the sense of being the subject of active research.
 This means that API or semantics can change without warning or deprecation period and it is not recommended to use this module in production just yet—you have been warned.

 @@@

+## Dependency

-To use the testkit add the following dependency:
+To use Akka Cluster Typed, add the module to your project:

-@@dependency [sbt,Maven,Gradle] {
+@@dependency[sbt,Maven,Gradle] {
   group=com.typesafe.akka
   artifact=akka-cluster-typed_2.12
   version=$akka.version$
 }

-For an introduction to Akka Cluster concepts see @ref:[Cluster Specification](../common/cluster.md).
-This documentation shows how to use the typed
-Cluster API.
+## Examples

 All of the examples below assume the following imports:

 Scala
 :  @@snip [BasicClusterExampleSpec.scala]($akka$/akka-cluster-typed/src/test/scala/docs/akka/cluster/typed/BasicClusterExampleSpec.scala) { #cluster-imports }